SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

     Note: for the script to work, the weights should be saved to a file called `trained_model.pt` (this is the default of the `vae_mnist.py` script, so only relevant if you have changed the saving of the weights)

-11. Finally, make a new experiment using a new configuration file where you have changed a hyperparameter of your own choice.
+11. Make a new experiment using a new configuration file where you have changed a hyperparameter of your own choice.
 You are not allowed to change the configuration file in the script but should instead be able to provide it as an argument when launching the script e.g. something like